 Athlete Pipeline Philosophy And Implementation

-- Integrate the country into one system by empowering academies, clubs, programs and regions to develop athletes.
+- Integrate the country into one system by empowering clubs, and regions to develop athletes

-The U.S. Ski Team is the sport's national team, consisting of A, B and C teams nominated annually.
+The U.S. Ski Team is the sport's national team, consisting of A, B, C and D teams nominated annually.
 The objective of the U.S. Ski Team is to field teams that are capable of national and international success.
 This success is measured by winning at the Olympic, World Championship, World Cup, World Junior Championship, Europa Cup and NorAm Cup events.

-The Development Team or "D Team" operates under the guidance of the U.S. Ski Team, representing the pinnacle of the junior development pipeline.
-Like the A, B and C teams, the D team is also nominated annually.
-The purpose of the Development Team is to field a team that is best in the world at the junior level.
+The Development Team or "D Team" operates under the umbrella of the U.S. Ski Team, representing the top of the junior development pipeline.
+Like the A, B and C teams, the D team is also nominated annually, but D-Team athletes remain under the management of their local club.
+D-Team programming is designed to provide value-added projects for nominated and invited athletes beyond what clubs and regions can do.
+The goal of the Development program is to advance athletes to the top of the NorAm Cup and field a team that is "Best in the World" at the World Junior Championships.